Last year I wrote about SwiftUI, making a case for it as a design language that will be embraced by more designers.

 The most recent example of that is LexGo Work, a digital workplace that rethinks the form of the physical office. …

-With iPadOS 14.4, it is quite possible to use Apple Pencil with Figma via Figurative, an iOS app that supports Apple Pencil as an input device.
-This article covers what I’ve learned and some of the workarounds you’ll need to employ to improve performance.
+With iPadOS 14.5 and newer releases, it is quite possible to use Apple Pencil with Figma via Figurative, an iOS app that supports Apple Pencil as an input device. …

 An interview with Figurative creator Matías Martínez